-A look at how nursing homes in the Western U.S. are working together as they grapple with evacuations in a natural disaster
+Nursing homes in the Western U.S. work together as they grapple with evacuations in a natural disaster.

 It was a night in early September in Northern California, wildfires were raging, and Linda Trevino, administrator of Country Crest Post-Acute in Oroville, and her staff began evacuating 56 residents from the nursing home.